Minerte/Linux-shell/Gentoo/installer/Readme.md

 # This is a guide and what the autoscript is doing
-### The guide is taken from [Full Disk Encryption from scratch](https://wiki.gentoo.org/wiki/Full_Disk_Encryption_From_Scratch) from the Gentoo wiki, also note that readme.md only include the diskpepration with encryption and kernel changes that needs to be done.
+### The guide is taken from [Full Disk Encryption from scratch](https://wiki.gentoo.org/wiki/Full_Disk_Encryption_From_Scratch) from the Gentoo wiki, also note that Readme.md only include the diskpepration with encryption and kernel changes that needs to be done. \ For more information please check the other sources at the bottom of the Readme.md.

 The disk visiual:
 ```